Indian Nationalist Movement: Moderate Leaders of India

 The Moderate Leaders Of India

-Dadabhai Naoroji: Economic theorist, ‘Drain Theory’ proponent, and first Indian in the British Parliament, highlighted economic exploitation, pivotal in early Indian nationalism.
+Dadabhai Naoroji: Dadabhai Naoroji was an Economic theorist, ‘Drain Theory proponent, and the first Indian in the British Parliament, highlighting economic exploitation, pivotal in early Indian nationalism.

-Gopal Krishna Gokhale: Non-violence advocate, mentor to Gandhi, and education champion, urged gradual reforms and promoted Indian representation in British governance.
+Gopal Krishna Gokhale: Non-violence advocate, Gopal Krishna Gokhale was a mentor to Gandhi, and an education champion, urged gradual reforms and promoted Indian representation in British governance.

-Womesh Chandra Bonnerjea: First Congress president, initiated united platform, laid the foundation for Indian political activism, vital in early Congress.
+Womesh Chandra Bonnerjee: First Congress president, initiated united platform, laid the foundation for Indian political activism, vital in early Congress.

 Dinshaw Wacha: Diplomat bridging British-Indian relations, Imperial Legislative Council member, worked for Indian rights within the colonial system.